-- (b) a customer that is the subject of a warning in relation to AML/CFT matters issued by a competent authority or equivalent authority in another jurisdiction. - (5) Matters that may pose a higher risk include but are not restricted to - activity in a jurisdiction the relevant person deems to be higher risk of ML/FT; - (b) a business relationship or occasional transaction with a customer resident or located in a jurisdiction in List B; - (c) activity in a jurisdiction in List A or B; - (d) a situation that by its nature presents a significant risk of ML/FT; - (e) a business relationship or occasional transaction with a PEP; - (f) a company that has nominee shareholders or shares in bearer form; - (g) the provision of high risk products; - (h) the provision of services to high-net-worth individuals; - (i) a legal arrangement; - (j) persons performing prominent functions for international organisations; and - (k) circumstances in which the relevant person and the customer have not met - - (i) during the business relationship or during its formation; or - (ii) in the course of an occasional transaction. - (6) Except as provided in Part 6, when enhanced due diligence is not obtained or produced either where it is required under sub-paragraph (1) or considered appropriate under sub-paragraph (2) - - the business relationship or occasional transaction must proceed no further; and - (b) the relevant person must consider terminating that relationship and consider making an internal disclosure in accordance with paragraphs 26 and 27.
+- (b) a business relationship or occasional transaction with a customer resident or located in a jurisdiction in List B; - (c) activity in a jurisdiction in List A or B; - (d) a situation that by its nature presents an increased risk of ML/FT; - (e) a business relationship or occasional transaction with a PEP; - (f) a company that has nominee shareholders or shares in bearer form: - (g) the provision of high risk products; - (h) the provision of services to high-net-worth individuals; - (i) a legal arrangement; - (j) persons performing prominent functions for international organisations; - (k) circumstances in which the relevant persons and the customer have not met - (i) during the business relationship or during its formation; or - (ii) in the course of an occasional transaction; and - (I) if the beneficiary of a life assurance policy is a legal person or legal arrangement. - (8) Except as provided in Part 6, where the requirements of this paragraph are not met within a reasonable timeframe, the procedures and controls must provide that - (a) the business relationship or occasional transaction must proceed no further; - (b) the relevant person must consider terminating that relationship; and - (c) the relevant person must consider making an internal disclosure.